 Profoundly influenced by Anselm Kiefer, Antoni Tàpies, and Paul-Émile Borduas, some of my techniques reference the process of Les Automatistes.
 Control and the loss of it are mechanisms very much alive in my work.
 In my mark making, I attempt to lead us back to our emotions and sensory experiences which connects us to ourselves and the world around us.

-Danie Wood is an emerging Canadian painter working in contemporary abstract style.
+Danie Wood is a Canadian painter working in contemporary abstract style.
 Born in London, England, Wood now lives on the west coast of Vancouver Island, in British Columbia, Canada.
 A creative director by trade, she was schooled at York University and received a BFA with Honours.
 There, she studied under Ronald Bloore and assisted in his studio between 1987-88.
 Bloore’s hieroglyphic, pictographic forms searching to communicate essential truths of the human condition became an early formative influence.